 The World Bank (WB) is the leading international organization for development support and poverty reduction.
-Established in 1945, together with the International Monetary Fund, following the Bretton Woods Agreements, it is formally a specialized agency of the United Nations and 189 member countries belong to it.
-Unlike the UN system, the voting system within the WB is weighted on the basis of the capital shares paid by its members / shareholders.
+Established in 1945, together with the International Monetary Fund, following the Bretton Woods Agreements, it is formally a specialized agency of the United Nations, and 189 member countries belong to it.
+Unlike the UN system, the voting system within the WB is weighted based on the capital shares paid by its members / shareholders.

 The main decision-making body of the WB is the Council of Governors appointed by each member country (Italy is represented by the Governor of the Bank of Italy).
 The body that manages the administration of the Bank is the Executive Council made up of 25 Executive Directors appointed or elected by the member countries.